JackChiu-tszkit/Gems-Agent-Chatbot/README.md

 - Chat interface with history, message bubbles for user/agent, and keyboard support (Enter to send, Shift+Enter for new line).
 - Loading status and error handling when Cloud Run API responds slowly or is unreachable.
-- Google Workspace login via `@randstad.no` check (ID token is decoded and email domain is verified).
+- Google Workspace login via `@company` domain check (ID token is decoded and email domain is verified).
 - Custom status banner that reminds about missing configuration.

 ## Further Customization